hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ### What all gets masked?

-Not everthing needs to be protected but sensitive data like phone-number, email-id, account number, date-of-birth, etc. needs to be protected.
+Not everything needs to be protected but sensitive data like phone-number, email-id, account number, date-of-birth, etc. needs to be protected.
 On the platform, these values are inserted as **entities**.
 So we essentially need to mask these sensitive entities.

 > Nothing else gets masked except **entities**.